GBED-AR - Pre-Employment Drug Testing Procedures

 Douglas County School District 4 strives to provide a safe, drug-free environment for all students and employees.

-All candidates selected for employment in classified and licensed positions (regular and temporary), including former employees selected for rehire, must satisfactorily complete screening tests for illegal drug use prior to the district presenting a final offer of employment.
+All candidates selected for employment in for a safety sensitive position (e.g., bus drivers, heavy machinery operators) and positions in which the person is responsible for students’ safety and security , including former employees selected for rehire for a safety sensitive position (e.g., bus drivers, heavy machinery operators) and positions in which the person is responsible for students’ safety and security, must satisfactorily complete screening tests for illegal drug use prior to the district presenting a final offer of employment.